 John added there's a wealth of potential that is "all wrapped up here within the institution."

-Now, it's just a matter of unleashing that potential through the creation of advantaged startups that make a considerable difference in the healthcare services space.
+Now, it's just a matter of unleashing that potential through the creation of transformative startups at the venture studio that make a considerable difference in the healthcare services space.